telerik/reporting-docs/knowledge-base/adding-web-report-designer-in-net-core-mvc.md

 ]
 ```

-## Demo application
+## Demo Application

-The demo can be found in our [GitHub repository](https://github.com/telerik/reporting-samples/tree/master/WRD%20in%20.NET%20Core%203.1%20MVC).
+For the demo, refer to the [Reporting Samples GitHub repository](https://github.com/telerik/reporting-samples/tree/master/WRD%20in%20.NET%20Core%203.1%20MVC).